Missions in China warned over 'propaganda' displays after Ukraine flags raised | Law-Order

 "Do not use the building facilities' exterior walls to display politicised propaganda to avoid inciting disputes between countries," China's foreign ministry said in a notification dated May 10.
 The notice, a copy of which was seen by Reuters, was addressed to "all embassies, and international organisations' China representative offices".

-The foreign ministry did not immediately respond to a request for comment.
 In the notice, the ministry did not mention Ukrainian flags or any particular "propaganda" displays, but four Beijing-based diplomats, speaking to Reuters on condition of anonymity, said it was clearly related to Ukraine solidarity exhibits.
+Asked about the notice at a briefing, foreign ministry spokesperson Wang Wenbin said embassies and offices of international organisations had a duty to respect China's laws and regulations.
+He did not elaborate.

 They did not immediately respond to requests for comment.
 China has called for a peace in Ukraine but has refrained from condemning Russia, leading to criticism from Western countries.